ipython-contrib/jupyter_contrib_nbextensions/README.md

 there are just three things to remember when writing snippets.

   1. Quotation marks can be a tiny bit tricky.
 There are a few options:
-    a.
-The obvious option is to enclose your snippets in single quotation marks (`'`), and use only double quotation marks (`"`) within the snippet itself.
+    1. The obvious option is to enclose your snippets in single quotation marks (`'`), and use only double quotation marks (`"`) within the snippet itself.
-    b.
-Just as easy is to enclose your snippets in double quotation marks (`"`), and use only single quotation marks (`'`) within the snippet itself.
+    2. Just as easy is to enclose your snippets in double quotation marks (`"`), and use only single quotation marks (`'`) within the snippet itself.
-    c.
-You can also escape single quotation marks inside single quotation marks as `\'`.
+    3. You can also escape single quotation marks inside single quotation marks as `\'`.

   2. Newlines are even trickier, but the extension takes care of this for you